Webinar: OSHA’s Heat Stress Rule

 Turning up the heat on heat stress: The Occupational Safety and Health Administration’s (OSHA) National Emphasis Program on Heat Stress will likely feature prominently as the summer months progress.
 Given that this could result in more inspections and more citations regarding heat, employers should take the time to assess and address the potential for heat-related illness and injury in their indoor and outdoor workplaces.
 OSHA is also working on a heat stress standard.

-Join us to understand the following and more:
+Watch this webinar to understand the following and more:

 Presented by Larry Stine & Sheri Oluyemi.

 We attorneys at Lawson, we specialize in occupational safety and health administration.
 Been doing it a little while since less we're gonna have this as a conversation between the two of us, however, we'd be glad to take any questions that you have.
 Cause the way this is set up, you'll need to hit your hit the questions and answers.
 We'll see them come up and we'll answer them.
 And if you want to do while we're going, pop 'em up and we'll look up.
 And if not, for the most part, we're gonna hold to the end of the day.

 Excellent.
 Welcome everyone.
 Thank you for joining us.
 As Larry said, we will answer questions towards the end.
 So just see started.
 I'll start with a few questions of my own that I believe people want to know about.
 Starting at the very, very top.
 Tell us about occupational heat stress.